eclipse-archived/codewind-docs/docs/_documentations/remote-deploying-codewind.md

 The script installs the operator into your cluster, deploys Keycloak, and returns the Keycloak **Access URL**.

 **Note:** When installing on Windows, the script executes and then closes the Git Bash popup.
-To retrieve the Access URLs for Keycloak and Codewind, enter the following commands:
+To retrieve the Access URL for Keycloak, enter the following command:

 `$ kubectl get keycloak -n codewind`